 Recent years have seen more gay and lesbian characters appear in kids’ media, including cartoons and comics.

-As of this writing, with the revelation of PBS’ “Arthur””s Mr. Ratburn as gay (and married), pretty much every major cartoon outlet I can think of now has at least one gay/lesbian character.
+With the revelation of PBS’ “Arthur””s Mr. Ratburn as gay (and married), pretty much every major animation-carrying TV or streaming outlet I can think of now has at least one LGBTQ character.

 LGBTQ people of color in cartoons

 - 10 LGBTQ people of color cartoon characters